-The NTP is a graduate program and therefore only awards a doctoral degree in Neuroscience.
+The Neuroscience Training Program is a graduate program and therefore only awards a doctoral degree in Neuroscience.
 Undergraduates interested in studying neuroscience should contact the Neurobiology Major Advisors, their contact information and more information on the major can be found here.

 Graduate School Resources